Your Pet, Our Passion.

 2. Your cat may be bored or unstimulated

-If you have an indoor cat without access to outdoor space, you’ll need to make plenty of time for play throughout the day, otherwise they may find themselves a touch hard done by when you go off to bed, leading to your cat yowling at night.
+If you have an indoor cat without access to outdoor space, you’ll need to make even more time for play and enhanced enrichment throughout the day, otherwise they may find themselves a touch hard done by when you go off to bed, leading to your cat yowling at night.
 Find out more about mental stimulation for your indoor cat with our handy guide.

 Ageing can affect all of us, and cats are no different.
 As they age, it is possible that the effects of ageing on the brain can leave your cat disoriented.
 CDS (Cognitive Disfunction Syndrome) is directly related to the effect of ageing on a cat’s brain, and can have a variety of symptoms, of which meowing at night is one.

-If your cat is an outdoor cat during the day, and you keep them indoors at night, there is a good chance that your cat’s crying because they are feeling trapped.
-If it is safe, consider installing a cat flap and letting them go out at night so that they are free to expend their energy outside.
+If your cat is an outdoor cat during the day, and you keep them indoors at night, there is a good chance that your cat’s crying because this is the time they feel most active and they are feeling confined.
+If it is safe, consider installing a cat flap and letting them go out at night so that they are free to expend their energy outside or is you are worried about them wandering too far, consider building a catio if you have the space.

 6. Cat yowling at night could be the sound of mating